Samarthak-class multi purpose vessel: Design

-The Samarthak-class Multi Purpose Vessel (MPV), indigenously designed and built by Larsen & Toubro for the Indian Navy, is a versatile 107-meter, 3,750-tonne platform launched on October 14, 2024, at Kattupalli Shipyard.
+The project is being undertaken by L&T Precision Engineering Systems (PES) while the design and construction was entirely conducted at their Warship Design Centre and Kattupalli Shipyard, respectively.
+The MPV is specifically designed as a multi-role test and trials platform.
+The ships have an indigenous content of over 75%.

+The vessel has a length of 107 metres and a displacement of 3,750 tonnes.
 Powered by a CODAD system with two Pielstick diesel engines, it achieves a maximum speed of 15 knots and a 4,500-nautical-mile range, ensuring endurance for extended missions.
 With a beam of 18.6 meters and accommodations for 116 crew members, including 8 officers, the vessel balances stability, capacity, and comfort.
 Its design supports diverse roles: maritime surveillance with advanced radar and LINK II datalink, target launch/recovery for gunnery and ASW training, towing operations, and unmanned vehicle deployment.
 Equipped with the SANKET MkIII electronic warfare system and Kavach anti-missile defense, it offers robust self-protection, while SATCOM enhances communication.
-The MPV also serves as a trial platform for indigenous weapons and sensors, aligning with India’s “Aatmanirbhar Bharat” initiative.
+The MPV also serves as a trial platform for indigenous weapons and sensors, aligning with India's “Aatmanirbhar Bharat” initiative.
 Beyond combat, it supports humanitarian assistance and disaster relief with limited hospital facilities and combats sea pollution, showcasing environmental responsibility.
 Its modular design allows adaptability, from heavy-lift operations to testing next-generation technologies.
-Cost-effective and multi-role, the Samarthak-class reduces reliance on specialized ships, strengthening India’s naval flexibility.
-This vessel embodies a blend of modern engineering and strategic foresight, meeting the Indian Navy’s evolving needs in surveillance, training, support, and relief operations while advancing domestic shipbuilding prowess.
+Cost-effective and multi-role, the Samarthak-class reduces reliance on specialized ships, strengthening India's naval flexibility.
+This vessel embodies a blend of modern engineering and strategic foresight, meeting the Indian Navy's evolving needs in surveillance, training, support, and relief operations while advancing domestic shipbuilding prowess.